Real-time data visualization: Examples and best practices

 Without this, your real-time visualization risks showing incomplete or misleading insights.

-4. Store selectively and smartly
+4. Store historical data selectively and smartly

 By following a structured approach to how to collect real-time data, your organization lays a strong foundation for fast, accurate, and insightful dashboards.
 Data that flows cleanly and reliably is what makes real-time visualization not just possible, but powerful.